Connect with others who understand.

 It can be hard to identify what kind of headache you have.
 One MyMigraineTeam member shared, “I still have no idea what type of headaches I struggle with, as mine are really never the same.”

 If you experience headaches frequently, talk to your primary health care provider or a neurologist.
-These experts can help determine the cause and type of your headaches and help find the best treatment for you.
+These experts can help determine the cause of your headaches and help you find the best treatment.

 To diagnose migraine or other types of headache, your health care provider may assess your medical history and symptoms and perform a physical and neurological examination.
 They may also ask you to keep track of the following details to provide as much information as possible: